Skip to content

 USCC Business Development Specialist, Tim Sanders, shares how to determine the minimum recovery equipment capacity required for extracting a vehicle to a crowd of Iowa Corn Grower Members

-Additional rolling resistance (ARR) is essentially the surface in which the vehicle is stuck or will need to get over in order to become free.
+Additional rolling resistance (ARR) is the surface on which the vehicle is stuck or needs to get over to become free.
 Different surface types have different multipliers that, when multiplied by the total vehicle weight, give you the "ARR."

 Keep in mind that these calculations assume the wheels are level with each other.